HariSekhon/Knowledge-Base/debian.md

 dch -i -c hadoop.log
 ```

-###### Ported from private Knowledge Base page 2010+ - not sure why so late given usage from 2002 - young guys don't know the value of documentation!
+###### Ported from private Knowledge Base page 2010+ - not sure why so late given usage from 2002 - young guys don't know the value of documentation